Diagnosis: Autism, Prognosis: Poor, End Result: Excellent

 In kindergarten, he was far behind the other children his age.
 He did not answer when asked a question and did not join in games.
 He continued to spend his time playing by himself, or chasing the other kids and striking them.

 Little Yuya had difficulty getting along with other kids at school.

 When Yuya was six years old, his parents attended the What To Do About Your Brain-Injured Child Course.
 After the course they realized Yuya had convergence problems and that he was hypersensitive to sound.
 He often covered his ears in crowded places.
 He was overly sensitive to touch and would change his clothes anytime he came in from the rain, even though he was only a little damp.
-All of these are signs of autism in children.

 Parents noticed that Yuya had difficulty using both eyes together.